agilepro/epiconsciousness/docs/Ethics/Morality/moral-relativism.md

 ## Consequence of Subjective Morality

 If you truly believe that morality is subjective, then you must accept the reality of moral relativism as well.
 If Bob says that bloodletting is a good moral action, then by subjective morality it is a good a moral action for him.
 If Sam says that bloodletting is not moral, then by subjective morality is it bad for him.
-Sam and Bob have conflicting opinions but the moral reletavist says they are both correct.
+Sam and Bob have conflicting opinions but the moral relativist says they are both correct.

 You have to hold in your head that bloodletting is both good and bad.
 Each different person defines a different set of morals, and according to subjective morality, those are true morals for each of them at the same time.
 But how can bloodletting be both moral and immoral at the same time, for different people?